Distinguished Flying Cross (United States): World War I

+The only Distinguished Flying Cross for World War I service was posthumously awarded on June 14, 2017, when 95th Aero Squadron Commander and Army Captain James Ely Miller was recognized for his actions on March 9, 1918, which made him the first American aviator serving with an American unit to die in that war.

 World War II

 During World War II, the medal's award criteria varied widely depending on the theater of operations, aerial combat that was engaged in, and the missions that were accomplished.
 In the Pacific, commissioned officers were often awarded the DFC, while enlisted men were given the Air Medal.
 In Europe, some crews received it for their overall performance through a tour of duty.
 The criteria used were however not consistent between commands or over time.
 Individual achievement could also result in the medal being awarded.
 For example, George McGovern received one for the successful completion of a bombing mission in which his aircraft lost an engine and then was landed safely.
 On December 28, 1944, Aleda Lutz became the first military woman to receive the DFC, which she received posthumously.

 Criteria

 The Distinguished Flying Cross was authorized by Section 12 of the United States Army Air Corps Act enacted by Congress on July 2, 1926, as amended by Executive Order 7786 on January 8, 1938 and USC 10, 9279.
 This act provided for the award to be given to any person who distinguishes themselves "by heroism or extraordinary achievement while participating in an aerial flight" while serving in any capacity with the Air Corps.